john4pius/udacity-CDO-capstone-project/README.md

 # UDACITY CLOUD DEVOPS CAPSTONE PROJECT

-In this project i have develop a CI/CD pipeline for micro services applications with blue/green deployment.
-You will also develop your Continuous Integration steps as you see fit, but must at least include typographical checking (aka “linting”).
+In this project I developed a CI/CD pipeline for micro services applications with blue/green deployment.

-I have set up Continuous Deployment, which will include:
+The Continuous Deployment includes:

-* Pushing the built Docker container(s) to the Docker repository.
+* Pushing the built Docker container to the Docker repository.
-* Deploying these Docker container to a Kubernetes cluster.
-I used AWS Kubernetes as a Service.
-I have used Cloudformation to deploy the Kubernetes cluster.
+* Deploying this Docker container to a Kubernetes cluster.
+AWS Kubernetes as a Service was used to implement this.
+AWS Cloudformation  was used to deploy the Kubernetes cluster.

-*Jenkins was used to run these as an independent pipeline.
+* Jenkins was used to run these as an independent pipeline.

-In this project I have applied the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
+In this I have applied the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
 These include:

 * Working in AWS
 * Using Jenkins to implement Continuous Integration and Continuous Deployment